Uber wants all its London drivers in electric cars by 2025

-As Uber continues efforts to repair its relationship with London government officials, the ride-hailing giant today announced a wide-ranging”Clean Air Plan” that includes the goal of having all its cars fully electric by 2025.
+As Uber continues efforts to repair its relationship with London government officials, the ride-hailing giant today announced a wide-ranging “Clean Air Plan” that includes the goal of having all its cars fully electric by 2025.

 In a press release, the company said it wants to support the London mayor’s efforts to reduce pollution in the city and improve health.